exquisapp/RPN-Calculator/README.md

 ### How to add a new operator

 * Locate the `src/constants/operator.ts` file and add the new operator as a constant.
 Example: `export const MODULUS: string = "^"`
-* Locate the `src/lib/operators.ts` file' and the new operator function to the operator object as specified below:
+* Locate the `src/lib/operators.ts` file and add the new operator function to the operator object as specified below:

 ```javascript